Total Loss Settlement Negotiation: How to Get What Your Car Is Worth

 Watch Out for Vendor Tool Bias

 Automated valuation platforms like CCC and Mitchell are hired by insurers — not you.
-Studies consistently show these tools tend to undervalue vehicles compared to actual local market prices.
+These tools use proprietary algorithms and are well-documented for undervaluing vehicles compared to actual local market prices.
+Common errors include wrong trim levels, inaccurate comparable vehicles, improper deductions, and outdated market values.
+Multiple consumer complaints and legal filings have highlighted that these tools often use comps with accident histories, salvage titles, or odometer issues — all of which skew values downward.
 Always request a copy of the valuation report so you can audit their comparable vehicles (comps).

 Trusted by Thousands